NRDC-ITA Support Brigade

-The NRDC-ITA Support Brigade is one of two support brigades of the Italian Army.
+The NRDC-ITA Support Brigade is a support brigade of the Italian Army.
 Originally raised on 1 October 2001 as Signal Brigade (renamed NRDC-ITA Support Brigade on 30 September 2007) the unit's mission since its inception has been to support the NATO-assigned Rapid Deployable Corps – Italy (NRDC-ITA).
 Unlike the multi-national staff of the NRDC-ITA the brigade is manned exclusively by Italian personnel.
 The brigade deployed to Afghanistan in 2006, 2009 and 2013.

-Current organization
+Organization

-As of the 2022 the brigade is organized as follows:
+As of the 2023 the brigade is organized as follows: